MindscapeHQ/raygun4android/RELEASING.md

 Official development or production releases of Raygun4Android are usually done by the Raygun team.
 This file documents the setup needed to do snapshot and production releases.

-The release process uses a modified version of Chris Banes' library for pushing to Maven with Gradle: https://github.com/chrisbanes/gradle-mvn-push.
-Please check out Chris' documentation before reading further.
+The release process is implemented in the Gradle file `provider/gradle-mv-push.gradle` which uses the `maven-publish` plugin.

+Plugin documentation can be found here: https://docs.gradle.org/current/userguide/publishing_maven.html

 ## Preparation